 I worked in CFC's Cumbria office on a student placement prior to joining the Lancaster Office as a Placement Support Worker in June 2015.
 Following my graduation, I was appointed to the post of Supervising Social Worker in September 2015.
 I chose a career in the care sector after leaving school and looking after elderly adults.
-Meeting foster carers is a huge inspiration; they really are a stepping stone for cared-for children and have a huge impact on their lives."
+Meeting foster carers is a huge inspiration; they really are a stepping stone for cared-for children and have a huge impact on their lives.

-"I was brought up in Kendal and qualified with a BA Hons in Social Work at the University of Lancaster in 2010.
-I have since worked with homeless adults in Lancaster and in residential care, and for three-and-a-half years I worked in the child protection team in Cumbria.
+I was brought up in Kendal and qualified with a BA Hons in Social Work at the University of Lancaster in 2010.
+I have since worked with homeless adults in Lancaster and in residential care working with children and young people.
 Directly before joining Community Foster Care I was a Social Worker in the Child Protection and Court team for four years, working in Cumbria and then Lancashire.
 I joined CFC in September 2018.
-I like the ethos of Community Foster Care – there’s a good family vibe and everyone is passionate about improving the life chances of children in care."
+I like the ethos of Community Foster Care – there’s a good family vibe and everyone is passionate about improving the life chances of children in care.